BaileyM96/Love.Dev/README.md

 ## Features

-React Profiles, Google Maps API
+React Profiles, Location based matching, Apollo, MongoDB, Styled Components.

 ## Feedback

-If you have any questions or concerns please reach out to the creaters at their gitubs accounts.
+If you have any questions or concerns please reach out to the creaters of love.dev via their githubs accounts.